contact with Vast Edge

 ANSIBLE

-Ansible is an open-source automation and configuration management tool that simplifies the process of managing and automating IT infrastructure.
-It is often used by DevOps teams, system administrators, and IT professionals to automate tasks, configure systems, deploy applications, and orchestrate complex workflows.
-Ansible is designed to be agentless, meaning it does not require a client or agent to be installed on the managed systems, making it lightweight and easy to use.
-Its fundamental principles include:
+Ansible is an open-source tool used for automation and configuration management, and it helps simplify the work involved in managing IT infrastructure.
+It’s widely used by DevOps teams, system administrators, and IT professionals to automate repetitive tasks, configure systems, deploy applications, and even handle more complex workflows.
+One of Ansible’s biggest advantages is that it’s agentless—you don’t need to install anything on the machines you manage.
+This makes it lightweight, straightforward, and easy to adopt.

 • 1